Cambridge Analytica Slammed for Psychographic Advertising

 Social networks are glass elevators.

-Regulation isn't the answer either.
-It would be nothing more than congressional witch hunt, which I doubt would yield meaningful consumer protections.
+Regulation isn’t the answer either.
+It would be nothing more than a congressional witch hunt, which I doubt would yield meaningful consumer protections.

 We already take ads on TV with a grain of salt.

-Psychographic factors don't have to drive consumer behavior.
+Psychographic factors don’t have to drive consumer behavior.
 We can circumvent their effectiveness through education.
+But getting educated requires motivation to learn.

 Government regulations can’t protect us from ignorance.
 We need sharper critical thinking skills.
 And we need smart tools to help us predict outcomes.